 The Quadrantid shower is named after the defunct 19th century constellation Quadrans Muralis.
 If you trace the paths of the Quandrantids backward, they appear to radiate from a point where this constellation once reigned in the sky.
 If you wish, you can locate the Quadrantid radiant in reference to the Big Dipper and the bright star Arcturus.
 Use the chart at the top of this post.

 But you don’t need to find the radiant to enjoy the Quadrantids.
 You need a dark, open sky, and you need to look in a general north-northeast direction for an hour or so before dawn.
 That’s the Quadrantid meteor shower – from late night January 3 to dawn January 4, 2016 – for the world’s northerly latitudes.
 Who knows?
 This shower can produce up to 50 or more meteors per hour, but its peak is rather short and sweet.
 Just before dawn on January 4, the waning crescent moon will be rather close to Mars, and you can use the moon and Mars to guide you to three more morning planets.
-Jupiter shines to the west of the moon and Jupiter, and the planets Venus and Saturn sit low in the southeast during the dark hour before dawn.
+Jupiter shines to the west of the moon and Mars, and the planets Venus and Saturn sit low in the southeast during the dark hour before dawn.

 Bottom line: If you’re extremely lucky – and at the right northerly location on the globe – perhaps you’ll see some Quadrantid meteors in the predawn hours on January 4.